 If your child will not be seated in his or her car seat during the flight, you may either:

-There is no charge for checking or gate checking a checking one car seat per fare-paying passenger.
+There is no charge for checking or gate checking one car seat per fare-paying passenger.

 You may check a stroller as checked baggage at the time of check-in at the ticket counter or gate check it during boarding.